Meet us at NACAS C3X 2026 · Booth 120 · Chicago · Sep 27–30, 2026

 What happens when vaccines go out of range?

-A temperature excursion is any reading outside the storage range recommended in the manufacturer’s package insert.
-Excursions can happen during delivery, storage, transport, power loss, equipment failure, or everyday handling.
 The impact depends on the vaccine type, temperature reached, and duration of exposure.
 Some vaccines are heat-sensitive, while others can be damaged by freezing.
 Continuous monitoring helps answer two critical questions: how far did the temperature drift, and how long did the exposure last?

 Where cold chains most often break